ash0080/gun.doc.cn/API-(v0.3.x).md

 # <a name="val"></a> gun.val(callback)
 Read a full object without subscribing updates.

 `.val` will send a request for the node, and read out the value from the first peer that finishes their response.
 Since `.val` has to wait for a termination, it cannot stream data, slowing down the transmission of large objects considerably.
 If you simply want to read out an object without subscribing to changes, `.val` is your best option.
+Note that `.val` will subscribe for every new item of an object, but not for changes on those items.

 > This method is excellent for learning and debugging, but should be avoided in production applications.
 Instead, use [`.on`](#on).